JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

  Single Responsibility Principle Violation: Could violate the SRP by mixing grid management with game logic.
 Reduced Modularity: May lead to less modular and harder-to-maintain code.

-To address these issues, we introduced a dedicated Grid class, acting as an intermediary between the Game and Rules classes.
+To address these issues, we introduced a dedicated Grid class, acting as an intermediary between the cellsociety.Game and Rules classes.
 The Grid class handles grid management, updates, and queries:

 Pros:
 Open and closed principle: If we need to add new functionality to the grid (like making it infinite, or implementing in a different way) we are allowing the grid class to be open to do this.
 On the other hand the functions on the grid will stay closed.